rkaelle/rk-chatroom/README.md

 Run the commmand to activate the program

+Set the app.py as the default flask_app

+        FLASK_APP=app.py

 **REPLACE THE IP WITH THE IPV4 YOU GOT EARLIER**

      flask run -h 192.168.X.X